Attraction (2017 film)

 Attraction (Притяжение) is a 2017 Russian science fiction action film directed by Fyodor Bondarchuk.
-The plot focuses upon an extraterrestrial spaceship crash-landing in the Chertanovo district of Moscow.
-The Russian government immediately implements martial law, as local civilians grow increasingly angry at their unwelcome guest.
+The plot focuses upon an extraterrestrial spaceship crash-landing in the Chertanovo district of Moscow after an attack by Russian Air Forces.
+The Russian government immediately implements martial law, as local civilians grow increasingly angry at the unwelcome guest due to false propaganda.
 The film stars Irina Starshenbaum, Alexander Petrov, Rinal Mukhametov, and Oleg Menshikov.

-According to Bondarchuk, the movie is a social allegory.
-The script writers stated that it was inspired by the 2013 Biryulyovo riots.

 The project became the fourth Russian film transferred to the IMAX 3D format.
-The premiere of the film in Russia was on 26 January 2017 by Walt Disney Studios Sony Pictures Releasing (WDSSPR).
+The premiere of the film in Russia was in January 2017 by Walt Disney Studios Sony Pictures Releasing (WDSSPR).
 Attraction became a box office hit, grossing more than 1 billion rubles and becoming the highest-grossing Russian sci-fi movie.
-It was also a pretty good critical success with the Russian media.
 The film received mixed reviews from western critics.

-A sequel, Invasion, premiered on New Year's Day 2020.
+A sequel to the film, Invasion, premiered on New Year's Day 2020.

+Summary

+After a spaceship crash-lands in the center of Moscow, a young woman finds herself torn between loyalty to her seemingly normal life and the allure of a new state of being promised by one of the aliens.